Reinstall Sophos Firewall OS: USB reimage

 Release type

 - GA: General Availability.
-This is a generally available major or interim version, often with new features.
+This is a generally available major or interim version, often with new functions.

 - MR: Maintenance Release.
 An MR mainly contains fixes, stability improvements and security adjustments within an existing version.